Financial-Times/node-health-check/README.md

   - `url`: The URL that the check should ping
   - `method`: The HTTP method to use when pinging the URL.
 Defaults to `"HEAD"`

+#### Check Type: TCP/IP

+The `tcp-ip` type requires some additional configuration:

+  - `host`: The hostname that the check should ping
+  - `port`: The TCP port to use when pinging the hostname.
+Defaults to `80`

 ### Examples